downs990/BakingBuddy/README.md

 This is the 4th project in the online course "Udacity Android Development Nanodegree", this project was written from scratch using skills learned from the advanced modules of the course)

 **Features**
 - Read Baking Recipes
 - Stream Video and Audio from the web
+- Compatible with Tablets
+- Home screen widget

+**Skills Learned**
+- ExoPlayer
+- HttpURLConnection
+- Espresso UI testing
+- Data binding
-- Tablet layout
+- Tablet layout files
-- Widget
+- Building custom widget

 # Screenshots
  -----------